 Chromium is a trace mineral widely found in both plant and animal dietary sources.

-This trace mineral is primarily used to regulate blood sugar levels and it is noted that less insulin is needed by the body when higher levels of Chromium are present26.
-It’s also needed for the metabolism of fats, proteins and carbohydrates27.
+This trace mineral is primarily used to maintain blood sugar levels and it is noted that less insulin is needed by the body when higher levels of Chromium are present.
+26 It’s also needed in tiny amounts for the metabolism of fats, proteins and carbohydrates.
+27

-A recent study has shown that Chromium is found in the bone of hip joints, but was reported to be significantly lower in those with osteoarthritis28.
-This suggests that it may play a role in maintaining bone mineral density.
+A recent study has shown that Chromium is found in the bone of hip joints, but was reported to be significantly lower in those with frail bones.
+28 This suggests that it may play a role in maintaining bone vitality as well!

-Antacid and phytates can prevent the absorption of Chromium and indirectly help to cause the above health complications.
+Antacid and phytates can prevent the absorption of Chromium.
 Excessive amounts of Zinc or Iron may deplete Chromium as they compete during metabolism.

-Vitamin C and certain amino acids enhance the absorption of Chromium.
+Vitamin C and certain organic acids enhance the absorption of Chromium.

 Many grains, fruits and vegetables contain Chromium in trace amounts.
 The below foods have higher amounts.

-Molybdenum is a crucial component of enzymes that the body needs to metabolize or detox chemical compounds with.
+Molybdenum is a crucial component of enzymes that the body needs to metabolize chemical compounds with.

-For example, this trace mineral forms a part of sulphite oxidase, which is necessary to break down all sulfur containing components within the body.
+For example, this trace mineral forms a part of sulfite oxidase, which is necessary to break down all sulfur containing components within the body.